agritheory/edgedb_connections/readme.md

         timeout=60,
     )
 ```
 The hardest part of writing tests is getting started.
 The next hardest part is deciding what to test.
 In this case lets start with a simple sanity check on our fixture.
-If this test passes then we've confimed that our fixture is behaving as expected.
+If this test passes then we've confirmed that our fixture is behaving as expected.

 ```python
 @pytest.mark.usefixtures("connection_object")